-Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Plymouth City Council's electronic mapping system1 - the higher the priority.
+Tie Breaker: Where there are two or more children in the same category as each other, then the nearer to the school the child lives - as measured by a straight line on the map using Bournemouth, Poole and Christchurch Council's electronic mapping system - the higher the priority.
 Measurement points will be from the spatial locator identified by the National Land and Property Gazetteer.
 The spatial locator is the address point based on a general internal point.
 Flats are therefore taken to be the same measurement point regardless of floor of location.
 If the tie-breaker is not sufficient to distinguish between applicants in a particular category, there will be a random ballot as set out in the School Admissions Code.
-This will be undertaken by an officer of Plymouth City Council1 by the operation of an electronic number generator.
+This will be undertaken by an officer of Bournemouth, Poole and Christchurch Council by the operation of an electronic random number generator.

-Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2023 in respect of Year 7, Year 9 and Year 12.
+Waiting lists: Waiting lists will be held in the order of the published oversubscription criteria and will be maintained until the end of the summer holidays 2022 in respect of Reception Year and Year 7.
 Any vacancies that arise will be allocated to the child at the top of the waiting list.